| Purpose

 Hollowbuilding

 I developed a system of hollowbuilding about 1988 (when I was still building rods in Pleasantville, NY) which allows me to build the tips as well as the butts hollow.
+This came about after a visit to the extraordinary California rod builder Mike Montagne who opened my eyes to the possibilities of hollow-building as well as a basic method for achieving it.
+The method I have since then developed is an evolution of E.C.
+Powell's basic ideas from the 1930's.
 Hollowing the tips has a major and beneficial impact on rod action even though the actual weight of bamboo removed from the tips is relatively small.
 Even the slightest change in weight or taper in the tip will have a major impact on the action and feel of the rod because the further towards the tip we move, the greater is the leverage of the weight that is there, and during the dynamic bending and recoiling of casting it is moving at a very much greater speed than is the butt.
-A rod hollowbuilt well into the tips throws tighter loops more easily and dampens better because the tips have less inertia to overcome in casting.
+A rod hollowbuilt well into the tips throws tighter loops more easily and damps better because the tips have less inertia to overcome in casting.
 The power of the cane can be applied directly to the line rather than being used to overcome the inertia of the rod itself.
 My hollow building methods add an internal taper to the primary external taper of the rod.
 It is the subtle distribution of material in the rod which determines its action.

 My hollowbuilt rods are alternately hollow and solid, the length of hollow and solid sections varying from one model to the next, and the wall thickness of bamboo getting smaller as the rodshaft gets slimmer going towards the tip.
 Tournament rods are more severely hollowed than are standard fishing rods.
 The last few inches going into the tip top are always solid, as is the cane going into and coming out of the ferrule stations.
 Other rod sections may also be left solid as desired to affect the action I desire for a given model.
 Most anglers and casters who have tried these hollowbuilt rods have been pleasantly surprised by their fast, smooth, easy dampening actions.